fnplus/footsteps-flutter-app/README.md

 # 👣 Footsteps Android App
 A search 🔎engine for community-made 🧑‍🤝‍🧑learning resources for the 21st-century learner.👨‍💻👩‍💻Learn by following the footsteps (resources) of experts or make your own, giving others the right advice/resources to learn.

-This is the companion native app for  [footsteps-app](https://github.com/fnplus/footsteps-app) .This cross-platform application is being developed for the Android and iOS platforms using the Flutter SDK by Google.

 Find more information and documentation [here](https://fnplus.github.io/) .

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)][license]